simonmichael/hledger_site/download.md

 This takes a while, and up to ~1G of disk space, but it's normally reliable.
 It's ok to kill a build and retry it later, you won't lose progress.

-### 1. Install required C libs
+### 1. Ensure C libraries are installed

-Linux/Unix users: run the appropriate command below to ensure all required C libraries are installed.
-Or, you can skip this step and just try building hledger.
-If it ends with a link error (eg:
+If you're on one of the following platforms, please run the command to ensure all required C libraries are installed:
-`/bin/ld.gold: error: cannot find -ltinfo`), web-search the error message to find the right system package to install (and please [let us know](/index.html#help) so we can update this list):
 <table>
   <tr>
     <td width="1%" style="white-space:nowrap;"><div class="distro">Debian, Ubuntu:</div></td>